SuboptimalEng/SuboptimalEng/README.md

 ### Slime Simulation

-- I initally made this project to learn Unity and compute shaders
+- I made this project to learn more about WebGPU and compute shaders
-- <ins>Tech</ins>: Unity, C#, Compute Shaders
-- I re-made this project in WebGPU to learn more about the API
 - <ins>Tech</ins>: TypeScript, WebGPU, WGSL, Compute Shaders

 ### MRI Viewer